-All good cities usually have an interesting origin tale about their name and history.
-Macau is no exception.
+All good cities usually have an interesting origin tale about their name and history and Macau is no exception.
 It seems our city, which is said to be protected by the petals of a magic lotus, has always been immersed in tales and legends of goddesses and magic.
-Read on and meet the goddess A Ma and find out Macau got its name.
+Read on and meet the goddess A Ma and find out how Macau got its name.

-Once upon a time, on a sun shining morning in a lost down by the coast of Fujian, a poor girl begged for a ride to the many fisherman about to set off.
-She was dressed in rags, with her hair tied in a long, black braid, as was the custom of the time, yet her face was young and beautiful.
+On a sunny morning by the coast of Fujian, a poor girl begged for a ride from the many fisherman about to set off.
+She was dressed in rags, with her hair tied in a long, black braid—as was the custom of the time—yet her face was young and beautiful.
 She went from one boat to the next without any luck.
 No one was interested in giving her a ride to the other side of the coast, even when the girl explained her mother was sick.
 Exhausted, she heard a faint voice calling her.
-An old man had a junk so old the girl did not think it was still able to move, but he smiled and invited her inside.
-Grateful for his kindness, the girl boarded along with the man’s family and set sail they did.
+An old man had a junk so old the girl did not think it was still able to move.
+He smiled and invited her inside.
+Grateful for his kindness, the girl boarded along with the man’s family and set sail.

 Naming the City

 Nearly 100 years after the incident, a strange, great ship arrived on the same port.
 Men of different dress and manners came off it, entering the town.
 They had come from a distant land, a world a way from a country known as Portugal.

 When, still a little confused, they asked the name of the curious small town, and the townsfolk were quick to reply “A-ma-gao” (port of À-Ma).
 Foreigners being foreigners, they took what the name sounded like as the real name and Macau was born.
 That dear readers, is how the story of how our city was named.